nutanix/ntnx-api-cmdlet-help/md/en-US/Stop-VM.md

 ### -VmInfo

-VM info object.
+VM information object.
 Typically this is to be used for pipeline input from `Get-VM`, such as, Get-VM -Uuid $vmUuid | Stop-VM

 ```yaml
 Type: Info